SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     }

-The ``generate`` method is called on the *collection* expression to obtain a value of a stream type---that is, a type that conforms to the ``Generator`` protocol.
+The ``generate`` method is called on the *collection* expression to obtain a value of a generator type---that is, a type that conforms to the ``Generator`` protocol.
 The program begins executing a loop by calling the ``next`` method on the stream.